Mapping Future Imaginaries – Global

 Prof Giuliana Mandich

 Giuliana is a sociologist at the University of Cagliari (Italy).
-Her research addresses time as a social dimension and explores the different ways we engage with the future in everyday life.
+Her research addresses time as a social dimension and explores how we engage with the future in everyday life.
 Recent publications have appeared in Time & Society, Journal of Youth Studies, and Space and Culture.
-She currently coordinates ‘Mapping youth futures: forms of anticipation and youth agency’, a research project analysing contemporary young people’s imaginaries of the future in Italy today.
+She currently coordinates ‘Mapping Youth Futures: forms of Anticipation and Youth Agency’, a research project analysing contemporary young people’s imaginaries of the future in Italy today.

 Find me: https://www.mappingyouthfutures.it/